How Can You Check If Codes Have Been Recently Cleared?

 These tools range from basic models that are easy to use for anyone to more advanced ones that give you detailed information.

-Make sure your scanner can read freeze frame data and readiness monitors, as these features are key to checking for recently cleared codes.
+Make sure your obd scanner professional can read freeze frame data and readiness monitors, as these features are key to checking for recently cleared codes.

 Car Scanner | ANCEL